whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/ifttt/guide-to-ifttt.md

-# Guide to tricking IFTTT into supporting multiple conditions and storing variables: IF this AND/OR that happened in the past, and now this happens, then do X. (Using spreadsheets and Filter code) : r/ifttt
+# Guide to Tricking IFTTT into Supporting Multiple Conditions and Storing Variables: IF This AND/OR that Happened in the Past, and now This Happens, then Do X. (Using Spreadsheets and Filter code) : r/ifttt

 ![r/ifttt - Guide to tricking IFTTT into supporting multiple conditions and storing variables: IF this AND/OR that happened in the past, and now this happens, then do X. \(Using spreadsheets and Filter code\)](https://external-preview.redd.it/4JU3UogVXRczrXg9LrKTWkZfwKE5FKYqrpibUzCFv-8.jpg?width=640&crop=smart&auto=webp&s=edef87a7fdbb5f01ffd0f79257df69bf355f2b94)